-PRE ORDER FOR MID APRIL 2020 - Buckfast queens are the result of the pioneering breeding work of the Benedictine monk "Brother Adam", who travelled all over the globe to create the "perfect bee".
+PRE ORDER FOR AFTER 10TH APRIL 2020 - Buckfast queens are the result of the pioneering breeding work of the Benedictine monk "Brother Adam", who travelled all over the globe to create the "perfect bee".
 PRE ORDER ONLY

-Available for dispatch during April - September 2020.
+Available for dispatch after 10th April - September 2020.
 Marked & OPEN Mated Buckfast Queens.
 We recommend for guaranteed next day arrival to select "Special Delivery" on the shipping page.
 We cannot be held responsible for loss in transit or delayed delivery if you do not use a guaranteed service.
 Royal Mail will only offer assistance tracing Special Delivery items and will offer no help what so ever on First Class items, use at your own risk.

 As of June 2019 onward any cancelled Queen orders will incur a £5 restocking / admin fee.
 As Queen's are perishable items it is not good for them to be kept longer than required as a result of a cancellation.

 Queens will arrive in an introduction cage marked Blue for 2020 and unclipped.
 Please note to beginners - you cannot start a colony with a queen only, you require either a full hive, package or a nuc.